Sturgeon tells UK Government not to wait for new PM to act on energy bills

 He said “bold” action is needed to bring down bills, telling BBC Radio Scotland: “I think we’ve got to a stage now where this is a national crisis.
 It’s of the scale of the pandemic and we need national action.”

-Mr Anderson said his proposals had been discussed with Business Secretary Kwasi Kwarteng and he understood they were being “seriously considered” by the Government,
+Mr Anderson said his proposals had been discussed with Business Secretary Kwasi Kwarteng and he understood they were being “seriously considered” by the Government.

-Asked what Tuesday’s meeting will bring, he said: “The first and most important thing is to protect customers, is to stop this price hitting customers’ bills.
+Poverty Alliance director Peter Kelly said after the meeting there was a “moral duty” to act.

-“And if we can all agree on that, that sends a very powerful message to the UK Government.”
+He said: “The situation we face is of a magnitude that requires a pandemic-level response.
+Energy companies, as well as every level of government, have a moral duty to act.

 A UK Government spokesman said: “We are providing a £400 discount on energy bills this winter and £1,200 of direct support for the most vulnerable households.